Know Before You Go

 Take the time in advance of your trip to do the research on the locations you're planning to visit.
 Be sure to know which facilities are open for day-use, require reservations or offer overnight camping.
 Also learn about capacity limits, special regulations and available supplies.
 If your destination is at capacity when you arrive, have a Plan B. And always remember to tell someone where you're going.

 Pack It In, Pack It Out

-Minimize physical contact by preparing in advance.
-Pack in all the food and water you will need for the trip plus all safety essentials such as hand sanitizer, face masks, flashlight, a wind and rain jacket, hat, sunscreen, and sunglasses.
+Pack in all the food and water you will need for the trip plus all safety essentials such as a flashlight, a wind and rain jacket, hat, sunscreen, and sunglasses.
 Few recreation areas have trash service and the campfire ring is not a dumpster.
 Bring trash bags with you.
 After you use it, pack it out.
 Leave No Trace so the next group can have the same restorative experience.

 Be Fire Safe